This post is also available in: 简体中文 (Chinese (Simplified))

 Based on the Companies Act, a company’s registration number will need to be legible on all forms of business letters, account statements, invoices, official notices and publications which are purported to be issued or signed by on behalf of the company.

-Therefore, in instances like these, a company chop will be required, the it must have the company’s registration number included in it for these specific documents.
+Therefore, in instances like these, a company chop will be required, it must have the company’s registration number included in it for these specific documents.
 However, if these documents already hold the company’s name and registration number printed on them, then a chop isn’t necessary.

 Why Is a Company Chop Important?